KevinDahlberg/weekend-challenge-2/readme.md

   - Buttons to create:
     - Add, Subtract, Multiply, Divide, Equals
  - connect these results to the server side
+  - create object from the two inputs and button pressed
+  - use equals to send object
     -  send on client
     - receive on server
  - create function to convert string to numbers
  - create function to perform operation
  - connect the result of the operation to client side